jessi-b/word-tracker/readme.md

 ## Description

 This is a journaling website where a user can write entries including a title and body.
-Site will return the number of words, vowels and consonants in each entry and return a teaser with the first eight words in the first sentence of the entry.
+Site will return the number of words, vowels and consonants in each entry and display a teaser with the first sentence up to 8 words.

 ## Setup/Installation Requirements